atsepkov/Graphene/README.md

 - Authentication/login (i.e. for searching your email).
 - Ability to trigger a category/subtype search (i.e. search issue list of specific github repo).
 - Use of `goodQuery` setting to improve initial calibration.
-- Ability to extract key text from an arbitrary web page (fetching result in terminal - i.e. HTML->markdown).
 - Browser history.

 Configuration